German Inner Africa Research Expeditions: Overview

 Leo Frobenius was a self-taught German ethnologist and archaeologist who specialised in African cultures.
 He published his first articles on Africa at the age of 21 (circa 1894).
 Frobenius led twelve German Inner Africa Research Expeditions (Deutsche Innerafrikanische Forschungs-Expeditions, DIAFE) to Africa between 1904 and 1935.
 He intended these to comprise a systematic analysis of African culture.
 Frobenius published details of the expeditions in numerous books and journal articles and the majority of his original field notes, drawings and photographs have survived with many being preserved at the Frobenius Institute in Frankfurt.
 Two further expeditions were organised after Frobenius' 1938 death by his student Adolf Ellegard Jensen.

 The scale of the expeditions has been described as epic and Frobenius' work is of considerable value for its documentary nature.
 Frobenius has been described as the "pioneering German comparative ethnographer of Africa" and a "master of the general survey" and was in the development of anthropology in Germany.
 He developed the theory of "culture morphology" - the idea of culture as a living organism and its development by diffusion from a limited number of "culture areas" (for example the ancient Greeks).
-Frobenius theorised that many of the artefacts he found in his expeditions were of non-African origin.
-His subsequent conclusions about the development of African civilisations from pre-existing non-African cultures have proved controversial and are not supported by modern writers.
+For Frobenius, the Yoruba culture did not derive from from pre-existing non-African cultures but was considered a remainder of a "culture circle" on its own, not influenced from Europe.
+Frobenius ideas have proved controversial and are not supported by modern writers.
 Frobenius has also been accused of using the expeditions to loot items of cultural value from Africa.